davidrhoden/davidrhoden-basic-netlify/pages/rock.md

 ## Red M&Ms

 First band.
 We made one cassette release called "Unhealthy".
 I cut a picture of some bad red blood cells out of my mom's Biology textbook to make the cover.
 I don't have a copy of the recording.

+---
+---

+If you have recordings of any of these things that i don't, please [get in touch](/contact).